 3. \(M\) is not related to the mass of the hydrogen atom.

-4. \(M = m_{\text{proton}}+ m_{\text{electron}}-\frac{|V|}{c^2}(|V|=\) magnitude of the potential energy of electron in the \(H\text-\)atom).
+4. \(M = m_{\text{proton}}+ m_{\text{electron}}-\frac{|V|}{c^2}(|V|=\) magnitude of the potential energy of electron in the \(\text H\text-\)atom).

-Hint: Mass defect \(\Delta M = \frac{B}{C^2}\)
+Hint: The mass defect is given by; \(\Delta M = \frac{B}{C^2}\)

 Step: Find the net effective mass.